 The GDPR affects many organizations, functions and processes

-There are ample reasons why you don’t just need to be aware about it but also must set a course of action to be ready.
+There are ample reasons why you don’t just need to be aware about it but also must set a course of action to be ready and adhere to the GDPR data protection rules with possibly the appointment of a Data Protection Officer.

 Do not make the mistake of thinking that GDPR compliance is easy or that is only about security or technical measures.